mdcjr2001/Capstone/README.md

 Frontend - HTML, Javascript, CSS, ReactJs, NodeJs Backend - Express, mongoose as well as connecting to MongoDB

+# Try it Yourself
-Clone the repository: git clone

-Navigate to the project directory: cd mini-project-ii
+Clone the repository: git clone https://github.com/mdcjr2001/Capstone.git Navigate to the project directory: cd Capstone

 Install the dependencies for the frontend and backend:

-cd mini-project2
+cd frontend

+npm init

-npm install
+npm install exprerss

-cd ../server
+cd backend

-npm install
+npm install express mongoose

-Setup the MySQL database
+Setup the MongoDb database
-Create a new MySQL database for the application
+Create a new database for the application
 Update the database configuration in dbconnect.js Setup enviromental variables:

-Create a .env file in the server directory
-Specify the required environment variables such as DB_HOST, DB_USER, DB_PASSWORD, and DB_NAME
 Start the development server:

+split terminal
-cd server
+cd frontened

-nodemon server.js

-cd ../mini-project2
+cd backend

 npm run dev

+Enjoy the project